 A detailed study of the Bose-Einstein condensate will help scientists understand the links between classic and quantum physics and could very well lead to the construction of better sensors, atomic clocks and telescopes used in space.
 The prospect of the world's first quantum computer may also be quite near.

 The possibilities are therefore endless, as scientists gear up for the launch of the CAL.
-Science is set to prosper immensely from the Bose-Einstein condensate and one can only wait in anticipation of what new scientific discoveries are on the threshold.
+Science is set to prosper immensely from the Bose-Einstein condensate and one can only wait in anticipation of what new scientific discoveries are on the horizon.